Performing rights: India

-Section 13(4) of the Copyright Act recognizes the fact that a ‘sound-recording’ incorporated in a cinematograph film can continue to have an individual copyright, separate and distinct from the copyright in the cinematograph film.
-Similarly, this provision also recognizes that a musical work and literary work incorporated in a ‘sound-recording’ can have individual copyrights that are distinct from the copyright in the sound recording.
+Section 13(4) of the Copyright Act recognizes the fact that a 'sound-recording' incorporated in a cinematograph film can continue to have an individual copyright, separate and distinct from the copyright in the cinematograph film.
+Similarly, this provision also recognizes that a musical work and literary work incorporated in a 'sound-recording' can have individual copyrights that are distinct from the copyright in the sound recording.
 Therefore, the law recognizes each category of works as a separate property right that is protected by itself despite being incorporated into another work.
-Thus, the composer of a musical work or the author of a literary work can continue to maintain copyright in their works despite licensing the same to the producer for the creation of a ‘sound-recording’.
-The same stands true for a ‘sound recording’ that is incorporated into a cinematograph film.
+Thus, the composer of a musical work or the author of a literary work can continue to maintain copyright in their works despite licensing the same to the producer for the creation of a 'sound-recording'.
+The same stands true for a 'sound recording' that is incorporated into a cinematograph film.

 However, the Supreme Court has ignored the ambit of section 13(4) in the past, specifically with regard to public performance.
-In Indian Performing Rights Society v Eastern Indian Motion Pictures Association & Ors., it was held that once the author of a lyric or a musical work parts with his portion of his copyright by authorizing a film producer to incorporate it in a cinematographic film, the producer acquires the exclusive right of performing the work in public, without having to secure any further permission of the author of the musical work or lyric.
+In Indian Performing Rights Society v Eastern Indian Motion Pictures Association & Ors., it was held that once the author of a lyric or a musical work parts with their portion of their copyright by authorizing a film producer to incorporate it in a cinematographic film, the producer acquires the exclusive right of performing the work in public, without having to secure any further permission of the author of the musical work or lyric.
 The Court ignored the idea contained in section 13(4), that authors of musical works retain an independent right of public performance even after licensing the same for incorporation in a film.
 The Court merely relied on the text of section 17, holding that in the absence of a contract to the contrary, the film producers would be exclusive owners of the copyrighted works which were incorporated into their films.

 The Legislature sought to negate the effect of the Court's judgement by enacting the Copyright (Amendment) Act 2012.
 As a result of this amendment, the authors would own their rights in the music and lyrics even if they were created for the purpose of a cinematograph film, regardless of anything mentioned in section 17.
 Once the synchronisation rights in the music have been licensed to the producers of the cinematograph film, the authors continue to own the remaining rights such as the public performance rights in the music and lyrics.
 These remaining rights too could be licensed away by the authors but the authors would be entitled to certain minimum royalties.

 The 2012 Amendment Act was repealed in January 2018 by the Repealing and Amending (Second) Act, 2017.